Hardest Solitaire Games by Win Rate

 Win rate: ~8% | Difficulty: 4/5 | Time: 20 minutes

 Scorpion looks like Spider.
-Seven columns, a mix of face-up and face-down cards, sequences building by rank.
-Players who expect Spider are surprised immediately by what makes Scorpion different: there are no separate foundation piles.
+Seven columns.
+A mix of face-up and face-down cards.
+Sequences build by rank.
+But here is what makes Scorpion different: there are no separate foundation piles.

 You do not move completed sequences off the board.
-You must build all four King-to-Ace sequences by suit directly within the tableau columns themselves.
-The entire deck has to self-organize into four perfect runs without ever leaving the table.
+Instead, you build all four King-to-Ace sequences by suit directly within the tableau columns.
+The entire deck self-organizes into four perfect runs without leaving the table.

-The movement rule adds another twist.
-You can pick up any face-up card plus every card on top of it — even if those cards form no valid sequence — and move the entire group as a unit.
+Additionally, the movement rule adds a twist.
+You pick up any face-up card plus every card on top of it—even if those cards form no valid sequence—and move the entire group as a unit.
 The bottom card of the group must match the destination in suit and rank.
-This lets you relocate messy piles, which is powerful but disorienting for players trained on Klondike's orderly alternating-color sequences.
+This flexibility is powerful.
+However, it is disorienting for players trained on Klondike's orderly alternating-color sequences.

 The one strategy tip: Identify the suit with its high cards most concentrated in one or two columns.
 Start consolidating that suit first.
 Spreading effort across all four suits early creates chaos that the 8% win rate punishes severely.